pairwise-alignment/pa-bench-paper/extended-abstract.md

 In fact, there has been substantial recent work on designing faster `alignment-free' algorithms, but DP alignment still provides gold standard results compared to those methods.

-To date, there has not been a scalable and comprehensive benchmark suite for DP aligners.
+To date, there has not been a scalable and comprehensive benchmark suite for aligners.
-Many algorithm developers build their own ad-hoc benchmarks, but they fail to account for the diversity of downstream use cases.
+Many developers build their own ad-hoc benchmarks, but they fail to account for the diversity of downstream use cases.
 For example, it is possible to align reads to genomes, genomes to genomes, reads to other reads, etc.
 Pairs of sequences can vary widely, from small substitutions or insertions/deletions (indels), to large structural variations driven by biology.
-This problem is amplified by the rapid increase in sequencing technologies that produce reads with varying error profiles and length characteristics, including short Illumina reads, long PacBio HiFi reads, ultra-long Oxford Nanopore reads, and other emerging technologies.
+This problem is amplified by the rapid increase in sequencing technologies that produce reads with varying error profiles and length characteristics, including short Illumina reads, long PacBio HiFi reads, and ultra-long Oxford Nanopore reads.

-Thus, we set out to build a framework to make it easier for algorithm developers to compare their algorithms with others on a wide variety of data and allow downstream algorithm users to make informed choices in picking the right algorithms for their data.
+PA-Bench is a rigorous benchmarking framework that 1) makes it easier for developers to compare their methods with others on a wide variety of data and 2) allows downstream users to make informed choices in choosing the right algorithms for their data.
+Lastly it 3) provides a uniform API and command line interface.

 To limit the scope of the benchmarks, we chose to focus on the simplest task of global alignment of DNA sequences.
 Although this does not capture the full complexity of real-world use cases, which include semi-global, local, etc. alignment